Skip to content

 The creator API key is tied to the user who built or last updated the application, not to a specific source version.
 If you update the source of an existing application (via Replace source or by deploying a new source version) as the same user who originally built it, the existing key is preserved.
 If a different user updates the source, the key changes to that user's key.
 However, if you build a new application from a source—even the same source previously used to build an app—DataRobot creates a new application entity with a new key.

-To edit the scope of access the key grants, navigate to the application source and create a new version.
+1. Navigate to the application source and create a new version.

-In the Resources section, click Edit.
+2. In the Resources section, click Edit.

-Using API keys in your application code¶
+Using API keys in your application code

 # Work with creator API key